crampete/full_stack_classroom_july_2019/README.md

 - File server using Python SimpleHTTPServer
 - Controlling LED using a server and nodemcu.
 - Simple Flask demo with two routes.

+## Day 9 Overview

+- What is a REPL?
+Using the Python REPL.
+- Input and some operations on data structures.
+- Simple functions in Python
+- What is a CSV?
+Creating CSVs using Python.
+- Code organisation.
+Breaking code into files and folders.
+- Brief them about CodeChef, the certification and the opportunities they offer.